Skip to content

 steel clubbell

 This type of equipment has been around for a long time, having been used as a conditioning tool for wrestlers in India as far back as the 18th century and by the British military after that.
 The concept dates back as far as Ancient Persia.
-It’s basically a weapon turned fitness tool.
-You can learn more about it here (as well as how it differs from it’s light weight counterpart, the Indian Club).
+It is basically a weapon turned fitness tool.
+You can learn more about it here (as well as how it differs from its light weight counterpart, the Indian Club).

 ARE STEEL CLUB WORKOUTS GOOD?